xiaoxianyu-office/mm/Mobs/Options.md

 ===========

 This is a database of all options available when creating a mob in MythicMobs.
-These options go under the Options tag like so:
+These options go under the Options tag, like so:

     VeryFastSkeleton:
       Type: skeleton